cognitedata/neat/docs/workflows.md

 - **Solution** - a package that contains a set of workflows, rules and other components that are used to solve a specific problem.
 - **Workflow** - a set of steps that are executed in a specific order.
-- **Base workflow** - a workflow that is provided by NEAT project (and is immutable for user) and can be used as a starting point for custom workflows.
 - **Step** - a single block of code (function) that is executed as part of a workflow.
 - **Trigger** - a special type of step that can be used to trigger workflow execution.
-- **Task** - is a special type of step that has provided implementation (no need to implement it in _workflow.py_) and can be used to perform some common tasks.
+- **Task** - is a special type of step that has provided implementation .
 - **Flow message** - a message that is passed between steps.
 The message is a dictionary that contains information about the current state of the workflow.
-- **Workflow implementation class** - individual steps that make up the workflow and defined as python functions.
-All steps are aggregated into a single workflow class.
 - **Workflow manifest** - a YAML file that contains information about the workflow configuration , steps transitions , triggers and tasks cofiuration and other workflow related metadat.
-- **Workflow context** - all local variables that are defined in the workflow class and can be accessed by all steps.Information between steps is passed via the workflow context or flow message.
+- **Workflow context** - is local key-value store (scoped to a single workflow) that is used to store objects produced by steps.
+Objects stored in the context used for data sharing between steps via dependency injection.
 - **Workflow Engine** - internal service that orchestrates steps execution.
 - **Configurations** - a set of configurable parameters that are separated from the workflow logic and stored in manifest file (_workflow.yaml_).
 Configurations can be updated by a user via UI or API.
 - **Transformation Rules** - Definition of data model and a set of rules that define how the data should be transformed from the source graph to the solution graph to the CDF resources.
 The rules are defined as Excel file.